Chedworth Place & Samford Court, Tattingstone

 St Mary's Hospital in 1980 (approx)

 The doors of the hospital finally closed in 1990, and villagers feared for the future as the centre of their village turned to rack and ruin.
-But, after several false starts, a builder began the process of converting the derelict site into the delightful haven we occupy today.
+After several false starts, a builder began the process of converting the derelict site into the delightful haven we occupy today.

 Line drawing by M C Dowe 20/03/2000